LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

   DisplayPort-to-HDMI adapter and an HDMI cable to connect your monitor to the GPU.

-- If your GPU has HDMI ports and your monitor has only DisplayPorts, use a DisplayPort-to-HDMI adapter and a DisplayPort cable to connect your monitor to the GPU.
+- If your GPU has HDMI ports and your monitor has only DisplayPorts, use an HDMI-to-DisplayPort adapter and a DisplayPort cable to connect your monitor to the GPU.

 {{% alert title="Note" color="info" %}}